 Porezen is one of the highest mountains in the pre-Alpine chain which runs just south of the National Park, We drive to Davca, the largest village in Slovenia, and walk on paths and tracks to the steep and rocky limestone summit of Porezen at a height of 1630 metres.
 From here, on a clear day, you can see superb views of the Julian Alps including Mount Triglav, as well as Italy, Austria and the coast at Trieste.
 The area is famous for the wonderful flowers in the spring and early summer and there as the chance to see some rare birds such as peregrines, black grouse and capercaillie.We stop at the mountain hut which was an Italian command post between the wars for refreshments before returning to the valley on a circular route.

 Wednesday: Free day, with optional transport provided to the pretty Medieval town of Skofja Loka, where you can spend a relaxing day visiting the town and its excellent ethnographical museum, or from here you may choose to catch one of the regular buses which run to Ljubljana, where you can explore Slovenia's tiny capital.
 Alternatively take yourself off with a route card and explore one of the walks from the hotel.
-Alternative day trips are available (at an extra cost) to visit other areas, such as the lace and mercury museums in Idrija, Postonja Caves, the coast, etc. Please note that today the restaurant is closed but instead we drive you to a local organic farm to enjoy a truly authentic experience of a traditional Slovenian dinner made from all home-produced ingredients (not included).
+Alternative day trips are available (at an extra cost) to visit other areas, such as the lace and mercury museums in Idrija, Postonja Caves, the coast, etc. Please note that today the restaurant is closed but instead we drive you to a local organic farm to enjoy a truly authentic experience of a traditional Slovenian dinner made from all home-produced ingredients (included in the holiday price).

 Thursday: Walk to Bukov Vrh